Frequently asked questions

 How is the weather?

-Even if the lovely months of May and June are also known for their cool breezes and fog that tends to roll in and hover over the Lower North Shore, as soon as the first days of summer arrive, the temperature warms up and usually holds until early October when the wind picks up and the fogs starts rolling back in.
-November is windy and rainy, and in December the snow arrives and normally stays until April.
+The late spring months of May and June are known for having cool breezes and fog that rolls in and hovers over the Lower North Shore.
+As soon as the first days of summer arrive, we enjoy comfortable temperatures from June through October.
+The summer days are filled with blue skies and sunshine and the temperature holds until early October when the wind picks up and the fog returns.

-Generally, the months of February and March bring very cold temperatures (up to -35 Celsius), making for very dry winters.
-As the temperature heats up, the sport of snowmobiling becomes extremely enjoyable as well as being the sole means of inter-village transport, on the Lower North Shore, right until the month of April.
+The months of February and March bring very cold temperatures (up to -35 Celsius), which makes for very dry winters.
+Thus, snowmobiling becomes extremely enjoyable and is also the sole means of inter-village transportation on the Lower North Shore right up until the month of April.

 Tell me about the people.
 What are they like?